This post may contain affiliate links, please see the privacy policy for details.

 Instructions

-• Combine coconut aminos, hoisin sauce, garlic, ginger, onion, chili powder and black pepper in a large, sealable mixing bowl.
-Whisk well.
+• Whisk coconut aminos, hoisin sauce, garlic, ginger, onion, chili powder, and black pepper in a large mixing bowl.

-• After the meat has marinated, remove from the refrigerator and place the slices of meat on a cookie sheet lined with foil and paper towels.
-Place down one layer of meat, and then add a paper towel layer.
+• Arrange the slices of marinated meat on a cookie sheet lined with foil and paper towels.
+Place a layer of meat, and then add a paper towel layer.
 Continue this layering until you have placed all of the meat on the baking sheet.
 Absorbing the extra moisture will help the meat cook more evenly.

-• Set smoker to 165 degrees F and preheat with the lid closed for 15 minutes.
+• Set smoker to 165°F and preheat with the lid closed for 15 minutes.

 • Once preheated, arrange sliced steak directly on the grill grate and smoke for 4 hours.

-• Check to be sure the jerky is done by lifting one end of the meat, if it holds its shape (and is somewhat pliable) the jerky is ready.
-If it bends too much, place back onto the smoker and check again after 30 minutes.
+• Check to be sure the jerky is done by lifting one end of the meat, if it holds its shape (and is a bit pliable) the jerky is ready.
+If it bends too much, smoke for another half hour and check again.

 • Place on a wire rack lined baking sheet to cool for 30 minutes.
-Store any leftovers in a ziplock in the fridge.
+Store any leftovers in a Ziploc bag in the fridge.

 Notes